huyquyet/projectBRS/README.md

 	+ Can edit review book of me
 	+ Can write comment review book ( like, unlike, edit, delete comment )
 	+ Can add book favorite

+* Send request book
+	+ Can send request new book
+	+ Can view all send request new book of my
+	+ Can delete send request new book

 * Follow
 	+ Can follow user
 	+ Can view read book, reading book, favorite book of user following
 	+ Can unfollow user

 * Manager
 	- Book
 		+ Can view all read books, reading book, favorite book (detail)